tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

 .. note::

-  If a group appears in multiple *selfservice* packages, then the rules are merged.
+  * If a group appears in multiple *selfservice* packages, then the rules are merged.
+  * Active Directory security groups are meant to be used, but it also works with local security groups for Workgroup/out-of-domain hosts.

 How to use the self-service on the user station?
 ------------------------------------------------